swopnilnep/DataVisualization/_build/html/_sources/index.md.txt

 ### New York City

-If we look into the availability of stations we can see that almost all of the stations in New York city are in Manhattan.
-While Manhattan has over 300 statations, Brooklyn has less than 20 combined.
-Queens, Staten Island and the Bronx don't even have a bikeshare station.
+If we look into the availability of stations we can see that almost all of the stations in New York City are in Manhattan.
+While Manhattan has over 300 stations, Brooklyn has less than 20 combined.
+Queens, Staten Island, and the Bronx don't even have a bike-share station.

 __Cluster location of stations__
 [*Click to view projection*